Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Results and discussion

-Secondly, the magnetic moments within a unit-cell are \emph{not} oriented at $120^\circ$ angle with respect to each other.
-That is, $\varphi_{\{2,3\}}-\varphi_1 = 120^\circ+\delta$ and $\varphi_3-\varphi_2=120^\circ-2\delta$, where $\delta$ is non-zero except when $\zeta=1$.
-Their magnitudes, $m_j$'s, are also unequal.
-These features are clearly at variance with what is known from the semiclassical analysis of the KHA problem for large spins~\cite{Harris1992,Chubukov1992}.
-But then ours is a calculation with reference to the quantum disordered TS state, with no presumptions of any magnetic order.
-Here, this magnetic order has emerged spontaneously through triplon dynamics.
-For instance, in the other gapless phase for negative $J^{\prime\prime}$ (to be discussed next), the same triplon analysis gives us the perfect $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure, as known from semiclassical analysis.
-Hence, the AF order that we have got here, for $\q=(0,0)$ phase, looks like a genuine finding.
-In fact, we realize that the semiclassical analysis would miss this order completely, because there the local moments in the reference state are given to be of same magnitudes, which leaves their relative-angles with no choice, but to be $120^\circ$ (on AF triangles).
+Secondly, the angles between the magnetic moments in each unit-cell are: $\varphi_{\{2,3\}}-\varphi_1 = 120^\circ+\delta$ and $\varphi_3-\varphi_2=120^\circ-2\delta$, where $\delta$ is non-zero except when $\zeta=1$.
+Their magnitudes are related as: $m_1 \ge m_2=m_3$, which become equal only when $\zeta=1$.
+See Fig.~\ref{fig:delta} for typical values of $\delta$ and $m_j$'s which depend upon $J^\prime$ and $J^{\prime\prime}$.
+These features are clearly {\em at variance} with the perfect $120^\circ$-AF order known from the semiclassical analysis of the KHA problem for large spins~\cite{Harris1992,Chubukov1992}.
+But then, quite unlike the semiclassical analysis, ours is a calculation with reference to the {\em non-magnetic} TS state, with no presumptions of any magnetic order whatsoever.
+Here, the magnetic order with a deviation, $\delta$, from the $120^\circ$-AF order has emerged spontaneously through the triplon dynamics present in $\Hhat_t$.
+For instance, in the other gapless phase for negative $J^{\prime\prime}$ (to be discussed next), the same triplon analysis gives us the perfect $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure that is same as known from semiclassical analysis.
+Hence, the AF order that we have got here for $\q=(0,0)$ phase looks like a genuine finding.
+In fact, the semiclassical analysis would miss this order completely, because there the local moments in the reference state are given to be of same magnitudes, which leaves their relative-angles with no choice but to be $120^\circ$ on AF triangles.
 In our triplon analysis, all of this is decided for itself by the triplon dynamics.
 We neither fix their magnitudes nor the angles from outside.